 Ozan Ozerk: OpenPayd allows any digital-first business to innovate ahead of the curve.
 We use the latest technology to enable other businesses to access a full suite of financial services via a single API.
-Whether they need banking and payment services for themselves or to build products for their end customers, our infrastructure allows them to access the services they need and embed it seamlessly in their service.
+Whether they need banking and payment services for themselves or to build products for their end customers, our infrastructure allows them to access the services they need and embed them seamlessly in their service.

 The way businesses consume banking and payments is changing.
 Brick and mortar stores will no longer survive without digital channels, and OpenPayd is enabling any business to easily access the services they need to grow their digital business both locally and globally.

 How does the coronavirus pandemic affect your business finances?

 Ozan Ozerk: OpenPayd is in a unique position where the coronavirus pandemic and a consequential accelerated shift to digital has led to a significant increase in online transactions.
 We’ve seen both an increase in demand for our services, and we’ve seen our existing clients exceeding growth expectations.